 My name is Jonathan Browne.
-I'm an experienced software developer and a computer science student at the University of Texas at Austin.
-I'm currently a sophomore, but I've been programming since elementary school.
+I'm an experienced software developer and a student in the University of Texas at Austin's Integrated 5-Year Computer Science BS/MS Program.
+I'm currently entering my fourth year at UT, but I've been programming since elementary school.

 I work on Sponge, an open-source plugin API for Minecraft servers.
 I've been involved with the project since 2015, and have served as a core developer since 2017.

-I'm currently part of UT Austin's Freshman Research Initiative in the Autonomous Robotics stream.
-Last spring, I helped build a prototype robot status board website for the university's Building-Wide Intelligence research laboratory.
+In 2020, I was part of UT Austin's Freshman Research Initiative in the Autonomous Robotics stream.
+For the spring, I helped build a prototype robot status board website for the university's Building-Wide Intelligence research laboratory.
 Over the summer, I helped with several additional projects at UT inside and outside the BWI lab - an experiment for robots and humans passing each other in a hallway, a virtual robotics camp for high school students, and a pandemic simulator which was published as part of the AAAI Fall 2020 Symposium - AI for Social Good.
-This semester, I am collaborating on a machine project that analyzes human motion to predict a person's trajectory.
+In the fall, I started collaborating on a machine project that analyzes human motion to predict a person's trajectory, which I have been continuing since while serving as a peer mentor.

 I'm naturally quiet and thoughtful.
 I'm very curious; in my spare time, I enjoy learning about and experimenting with different technologies.
 I also try to be helpful and ethical whenever possible.